George Goodheart

 George Joseph Goodheart Jr., D.C.
-(August 18, 1918 – March 5, 2008) was a chiropractor who invented Thought Field Therapy and applied kinesiology.
+(August 18, 1918 – March 5, 2008) was a chiropractor who invented applied kinesiology.

 Career

 Goodheart attended the University of Detroit and the National College of Chiropractic.
 After graduating in 1939, he practiced in downtown Detroit with his father, George Goodheart, Sr., for over 30 years.
 He moved to an office in Grosse Pointe, where he made observations about muscle function and health and introduced Applied Kinesiology.